learnk8s/learnk8s.io/src/custom-authentication/content.md

 > You can observe that the request returns a [403 Forbidden](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/403) HTTP status code by increase the log level of the kubectl command with `-v 5`.

-_That's good news for you — your authentication method did its job corectly!_
+_That's good news for you — your authentication method did its job correctly!_

-However, let's still iron out the authorisation glitch by assigning some permissions to the user `alice`:
+However, authorisation failed, so let's fix that by granting some permissions to the user `alice`:

 ```terminal|command=1-2|title=bash
 kubectl --kubeconfig admin.conf --user kubernetes-admin \
   create clusterrolebinding alice --clusterrole cluster-admin --user alice
 ```

-The above command assigns the [`cluster-admin`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) default role to the user `alice` which grants full access to all API operations on all resources in the cluster.
+The above command assigns the [`cluster-admin`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) default role to the user `alice` which grants full access to the Kubernetes API.

-> Note that the above command is made with the `kubernetes-admin` user which itself has admin permissions for the cluster.
+> Note that the above command is made with the `kubernetes-admin` which was the initial user in your kubeconfig file.

 Now, try to repeat the previous request with ther user `alice`: